Frequently asked questions

 Yes, we have recently introduced the opportunity to complete the annual interview online.
 The invitation letters that we send to our respondents include unique username, password and the link to the online survey: www.understandingsociety.ac.uk/society

 I have technical issues with the online survey.
 Who do I call?

 Please call the survey helpline on 0800 015 2908.

 I have lost my log-in details, who do I contact?

 Please speak to your interviewer or call the survey helpline on 0800 015 2908.

 You will need to manually type www.understandingsociety.ac.uk/Society into your web address bar.
 You cannot Google this address because it is a secure link.
 The survey cannot be accessed by using a search engine.
 If you are still having technical difficulties please call the survey helpline on 0800 015 2908.

 I’ve moved house.
 Can I still take part?

 Yes, definitely.
-Please let us know of your new address by filling the Change of Address form on our website and an interviewer will get in touch.
+Please let us know of your new address by filling the Change of Address form on our website.

 We’re moving outside the UK.
 Can we still take part?